caxian007/WEBI/Courseware/F2F/B/L5&6 Jobs and Family.md

 Yes, I am.
 What do you teach?
 I teach science an math.
-Where do you teach.
+Where do you teach?
 I teach at a small college.
 How about you?
 What do you do?
-I'm a write.
+I'm a writer.
-That's intersting.
+That's interesting.
 What do you write?
 I write stories.
 Now I'm writing about you.
 Is that okay?
 Sure, I don't mind.
 Good luck.